Private Scholarships

 Design and create a video, billboard, or radio segment to inform young drivers about the distractions and safe driving tips.
 Click to apply.

-Apply for one of these three available scholarships, each valued at $2,000.
+Apply for one of these six available scholarships, each valued at $5,000.
 Students may apply for more than one scholarship but can only be awarded one scholarship per year.
-To be eligible, students must have plans to enroll in the fall of 2022 in a full-time undergraduate course of study at an accredited two- or four-year college or university or in a full-time trade/vocational school.
+To be eligible, students must have plans to enroll in the fall of 2026 in a full-time undergraduate course of study at an accredited two- or four-year college or university or in a full-time trade/vocational school.
 Full-time undergraduate students already enrolled at an accredited two- or four-year college or university or trade/vocational school are also eligible.
 Students agree to use their name and photograph for publication by US Eagle relating to this program by submitting their application.
 Applicants must be members or relatives of a current member at US Eagle.
 Employees, volunteers, and immediate family members of employees at US Eagle are not eligible.
 Click to apply.

 Applicant must complete online application, have a student or parent enrolled or have documentation of being a Native American, Alaska Native, or Native Hawaiian, attending an accredited graduate school, enrolled in 6-18 credits, and GPA between 2.5-3.5.
 Click to apply.